petRUShka/toggle_background.sh/README.md

 If you use both vim and nvim it is a good idea to source gvimrc in nvim or vice versa.

-The Xresources colorschemes filenames are `~/.Xsolorized.dark` and `~/.Xsolorized.light` but you can change base, for example:
+By default Xresources colorschemes filenames are expected [solorized colorschemes for Xresources](https://github.com/solarized/xresources): `~/.Xsolorized.dark` and `~/.Xsolorized.light` but you can change basename, for example:

 ```
 X_THEME_NAME=Xresources